 To have your child baptized at Mary Our Queen, we ask you to follow the steps below to start the scheduling process:

 - Be registered at Mary Our Queen at least six months prior to baptism date and attend Mass regularly/be in good standing with our parish

-- Submit a Baptism Registration Form (below) along with your a copy of Child’s Birth Certificate
+- Submit a Baptism Registration Form (below or in the office) along with your a copy of Child’s Birth Certificate

 - Prayerfully select the child’s godparents, who will need to submit a Letter of Good Standing from their home parish.

 How do I register for a Baptism class?
 What do we learn in the class?

-You may contact with our Baptism Coordinator at firstname.lastname@example.org to schedule your attendance at a Parent Baptism Class.
+You may contact with our Baptism Class Coordinator at email@example.com to schedule your attendance at a Parent Baptism Class.
 Our program, Belonging: Baptism in the Family of God, prepares families for the beautiful Sacrament of Baptism, while reminding them of who they are as God’s children and the significance of their vocation.
 The program is designed to provide parents with an incredible encounter with Jesus and with the Church.
 This program will prepare parents to have their children baptized.
 Parents will learn what it means to be children of God and that in the Church, they will always have a place where they belong.

 - OCTOBER: Sunday, 10/1/23 ~ Must register by 9/17/23